Polykarp/filmdivision-ac448/content/pages/index.md

     title: >-
       Film Division LLC is a full service video production company based in Ukraine
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+      We do all the work related to the production of your film.
+At all stages from pre-production to post-production.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles